Ryo-N7/Ryo-N7.github.io/_posts/2018-12-06-japanr-conference-2018-roundup.md

-Throughout the presentation Kinoshita-san tried to answer several questions such as “*Is tackling percentage related to lost tries?*”, “*Do a higher number of tackles help stop line-breaks?*”, "Can you stop line-breaks if you have a higher tackle success percentage?" among others as he explained his results in thorough detail using plots as a visual aid.
+Throughout the presentation Kinoshita-san tried to answer several questions such as “*Is tackling percentage related to lost tries?*”, “*Do a higher number of tackles help stop line-breaks?*”, **Can you stop line-breaks if you have a higher tackle success percentage?** among others as he explained his results in thorough detail using plots as a visual aid.
 Ultimately, his data showed that those Japanese rugby teams with over 86% tackle success rate were able to limit line-breaks to 10